Skip to content

 A blistering, refracted novel from the Booker-shortlisted author, elegantly bookending his award-winning story collection The Quantity Theory of Insanity.

-In The Quantity Theory of Morality, Will Self's pen remains dipped in vitriol and elegance as ever.
-In this dark yet hilariously satirical state-of-an-era novel, Self's middle-class, middle-English characters appear trapped in a timeless go-round of polite chitchat in dinner parties that refract like a hall of mirrors as the novel progresses, until one day someone says something to the effect of, 'This way to the gas chamber, please, ladies and gentlemen.'
-The Quantity Theory of Morality finally solves the equation of time and money that dominates our lives, in a way that is simultaneously deranging, destabilizing and hilarious.
+This dark yet hilariously satirical state-of-an-era novel sees Will Self's middle-class, middle-English characters apparently trapped in a timeless go-round of polite chitchat in dinner parties that refract like a hall of mirrors, until one day someone says something to the effect of, 'This way to the gas chamber, please, ladies and gentlemen.'

-With recurring - if defeated - appearances from now-canonical characters like Zack Busner, the repetition of each chapter, or 'Proposition', shows Will Self to be both a master of satire and slapstick humour and a sublime and thoughtful critic of the alienation of modern life.
 With The Quantity Theory of Morality, Self provides the sequel to his award-winning debut of 35 years ago, The Quantity Theory of Insanity.
-That literary psycho-surgery proved there wasn't enough sanity go around - now he's established what many of us fear to be the absolute truth: there isn't enough good to go around, either.
+That literary psycho-surgery proved there wasn't enough sanity to go around - now he's established what many of us fear to be the absolute truth: there isn't enough good to go around, either.